The City of Newcastle is currently seeking nominations for the following awards

 The Freeman of the City award dates back to ancient times, when an exceptional person was recognised and given privileges that extended beyond the law.
 Today, the honour of Freeman of the City may be awarded to individuals or the highest levels of achievement and service to Newcastle, Australia or humanity over a sustained period of time.
 Nominees in the Citizen and Young Citizen of the Year categories that demonstrate these characteristics over a period of several years may be considered to receive this honour.

-The prestigious award is general limited to one per calendar year, however the Awards Panel maintains the discretion to present more than one in extraordinary circumstances or to not present the award.
+The prestigious award is generally limited to one per calendar year, however the Awards Panel maintains the discretion to present more than one in extraordinary circumstances or to not present the award.
+Freeman of the City recipients

 Are nominations confidential?